After having published various tutorials on basic chess programming, it is time to move on to more advanced concepts.

 The computer assumes that at the next move human will play something stupid and then it will be able to capture the king of the opponent.
 The set of moves “1.
 Qf7+ [something stupid] 2.
 Qxe8” results in the best (highest) score for the computer, so this move is selected.

-The algorithm does not even think that human after Qf7+ will simply play KxQf7 and take the queen, simply because this move results in low score for the computer.
+The algorithm did not even think that human after Qf7+ will simply play KxQf7 and take the queen, simply because this move results in low score for the computer.

 But how do you take into account the best moves for the human opponent (MAXimize value) and at the same time the worst possible variants for the computer (MINImize value)?
 In other words, at the end, how can the computer play its best move taking into account the worst scenario, which we will have only if the human opponent plays his best move?